michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 These items can help you if provided or hurt you if omitted.
 Highlights here, detailed in the text body below.

+- Mortgage principal paid for loans more than 750K.
 - Car tax (CA, MA, VA, WA).
-- Mortgage principal paid for loans more than 750K.
+- Dependent care expenses (5 pieces of info).
-- E*Trade supplemental info.
+- E*Trade Stock plan supplemental info.
+- Form 3922 or purchase confirmation.
+- Form 3921 or release confirmation.
 - State 529 for your children (3 pieces of info).
-- Dependent care expenses (5 pieces of info).
 - "Backdoor" Roth IRA conversion (4 pieces of info).
 - Closing doc when you buy, sell, or refinance a home.
 - F-1/OPT student visa history.